-- Free online database and app to help teens, parents, librarians and library staff, educators, and anyone who loves YA literature access nearly 4,000 titles recognized YALSA’s awards and lists on their smartphone.
+- A free online database and app helps teens, parents, librarians and library staff, educators, and anyone who loves YA literature access nearly 4,000 titles recognized YALSA’s awards and lists on their smartphone.

 - a homepage featuring three titles from the database, refreshed each day

 - the ability to search for books by author, title, award/list year, genre, by award, and by book list